R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 Go to Mods at the bottom of your screen on the main menu, then click Authentication Agreement and accept

+If this doesn't work, check in your [Titanfall2 directory](troubleshooting.md#game-location) for a file called `ns_startup_args`, open it up, and if you see something like `+ns_has_agreed_to_token 2`, change this `2` to a `0`.
+Don't touch anything else.
+This way, you can choose whether or not you want to authenticate with Northstar.

 ## I can't open the console <a href="#console" id="console"></a>

 * Navigate to your [Titanfall2 directory](troubleshooting.md#game-location)